zyryle/FM-3-column-layout/README.md

 ## My process

 - Read description
-- Decide weather I build the layout using Flexbox or CSS Grid
+- Decide wether I build the layout using Flexbox or CSS Grid
 - Start HTML First then CSS
 - Create GIT Repo
-- Test and try to see if I can imrpove my code
+- Test and try to see if I can improve my code
 - If things goes right then the job is finish